-While authoring my forthcoming book, Building a Culture of Collaboration: School Librarian Leadership and Advocacy, I have read many professional books.
+While authoring my forthcoming book, Maximizing School Librarian Leadership: Building Connections for Learning and Advocacy, I have read many professional books.
 This is the seventh in a series of professional book reviews–possible titles for your summer reading.
 The reviews are in no particular order.

 On June 12, 2017, I attended an ASCD Webinar presented by authors Eric C. Sheninger and Thomas C. Murray.
 (If you missed it, I highly recommend the webinar archive.)
 Their presentation was centered on their hot-off-the-presses book Learning Transformed: 8 Keys to Designing Tomorrow’s Schools, Today.
 After the webinar, I preordered a copy of their book and read it as I was completing my own manuscript.